Nishantppanchal/Time-tracking-website-frontend/README.md

-# Trackable
+# Trackable Frontend
 Trackable is a  web app that allows users to be able to track how much time they spend on projects or working for clients.

 The site is hosted on: https://dashboard.heroku.com/apps/time-tracking-reactjs

-The front is developed in Reactjs.
+The frontend is developed in Reactjs.

 ## Packages used
 * [draft-js-plugins](https://www.draft-js-plugins.com/)